|Maison De La Fontaine||Self Catering||Saturday||3||5||2||Single sofabed|

 The house features a cozy patio with a small garden where you can enjoy an apéritif or a meal!

 Free street parking is located 1/2 a block from the house.
 You are able to drive up to the house to unload and load your car then park at the end of the street.

 Mardi Michels teaches French and cooking to elementary school boys and authors eat. live. travel. write - a blog about culinary adventures near and far.
-She is a Food Revolution Ambassador for Toronto, contributor to JamieOliver.Com, Food Network Canada, Recipe Geek and The French Barn and hosts adult cooking and baking classes in Toronto.
-Her first cookbook, In the French Kitchen with Kids, will be published by Appetite by Random House in July 2018.
+Her work has appeared on JamieOliver.Com, Food Network Canada, Recipe Geek and The French Barn.
+Mardi hosts cooking and baking classes in Toronto.
+Her first cookbook, In the French Kitchen with Kids, was by Appetite by Random House in July 2018.

 |Year property purchased||2014|